phip1611/1brc-rust/README.md

 **Multi Threaded**: ~2.8 seconds (16+1 threads)

+_These timings include everything, from reading the file, processing it, and printing it to stdout._

 ## About my Solution (⚠️ SPOILER ALERT)

 At first, I especially put focus on a highly optimized single-threaded solution.